mathgladiator/adama-lang/docs/docs/language-tour.md

 {"name":"You"}
 ```

-This is because the **score** field is marked private.
-Only the code within the document can operate on the **score** field.
-Now, a key theme within board games is the need for secrets (i.e. the contents of your hand) or unrevealed state (such as the ordering of cards within a deck).
+This is because the **score** field is defined with the private modifier.
+By modifying a field with **private**, only the code within the document can operate on the **score** field.
+This is useful, for example, to define secrects in a game.
+A key function in board games is the need for secrets (i.e. the contents of your hand) or an unrevealed state of objects such as the ordering of cards within a deck.

-This intuitively defines the environment with which Adama code operates, so we will show the architecture diagram here because this language requires an environment.
+The following diagram visualizes the Adama environment and architecture:

 ![Architecture diagram showing you, the data you see, how it connects to a store which runs the Adama code](/img/20200613_diagram_entire_thing_story.png)

+Here is a brief overview of the Adama working environment:

-We start this diagram with you.
-You will (via a client) connect to the Adama Document Store with a persisent connection.
-The store will then vend to you a private version of the document.
-This private version is tailored just for you as dictated from the rules within the Adama code provided to the store.
-Adama is not only a data-centric programming language, but a privacy focused language such that secrets between players (i.e. individual hands) and the universe (i.e. decks) are not leaked.
-This is important for games to have a level playing field such that no one has an advantage based on their hacking ability.
+- Connect (via a client) Adama Document Store with a persisent connection.
+- The store will then send to you a private version of the document.
+- This private version is tailored for you based on directives from the Adama code provided to the store (e.g., the **private** modifier sets the **sore** variable as private in the above example).

+Adama is not only a data-centric programming language, but a privacy-focused language such that secrets between players (i.e. individual hands) and the universe (i.e. decks) are not disclosed.
+This environment is essential for games requiring secrets so that other gamers do not gain an unfair advantage from "hacking" environment variables.

 ## Organizing the Chaos Induced by Globals